Rod Wishart: Illawarra Steelers

 His goal kicking improved dramatically in the 1994 NSWRL season, and his continued good form at club and state level saw him selected on the wing for NSW in their State of Origin series win over Queensland, while at the end of the season he was selected to go on the 1994 Kangaroo tour.
-Wishart and team mate Paul McGregor became the first two, and only, Illawarra Steelers players to be selected for a Kangaroo Tour.
+Wishart and teammate Paul McGregor became the first two, and only, Illawarra Steelers players to be selected for a Kangaroo Tour.
 Rod Wishart went on to be the top point scorer on the tour, scoring a Kangaroo Tour points record of 174 points from 8 tries and 71 goals in 11 games played, beating the record of Michael O'Connor who scored 170 points in 1986.
 He also played in three of the four tests on tour, coming into the side for the second test against Great Britain at Old Trafford.
-Two weeks later Wishart was a try scorer in Australia's 23-4 win in the deciding third test at Elland Road two weeks later.
+Two weeks later Wishart was a try scorer in Australia's 23–4 win in the deciding third test at Elland Road two weeks later.
 He then played on the wing in Australia's 74-0 demolition of France, scoring a personal best of 26 points from a try and 11 goals from 13 attempts.
-During the 1994 Kangaroo tour, Wishart also played in a non-test international, scoring a try and kicking 7/9 goals as the Kangaroos demolished Wales 46-4 in Cardiff.
+During the 1994 Kangaroo tour, Wishart also played in a non-test international, scoring a try and kicking 7/9 goals as the Kangaroos demolished Wales 46–4 in Cardiff.

 In 1995 and 1996, Wishart was awarded the BHP Medal as the Steelers' player of the year.
 During this time, Wishart remained loyal to the Australian Rugby League during the Super League War.
-He played in NSW's surprise 3-0 loss to Queensland in the 1995 State of Origin series, though he retained his place on the wing for Australia in all three tests of the 1995 Trans-Tasman series against New Zealand, won 3-0 by the ARL only Australian's (the ARL had ruled that Super League aligned players were not eligible for selection).
+He played in NSW's surprise 3–0 loss to Queensland in the 1995 State of Origin series, though he retained his place on the wing for Australia in all three tests of the 1995 Trans-Tasman series against New Zealand, won 3-0 by the ARL only Australian's (the ARL had ruled that Super League aligned players were not eligible for selection).
 He top scored for Australia during the series with one try in the third test, and 17 goals, including kicking 5/5 in both the first and second tests.

-At the end of 1995, Rod Wishart scored a try in Australia's 16-8 win over England in front of 66,540 at London's Wembley Stadium in the 1995 Rugby League World Cup Final.
+At the end of 1995, Rod Wishart scored a try in Australia's 16–8 win over England in front of 66,540 at London's Wembley Stadium in the 1995 Rugby League World Cup final.

 A serious shoulder injury restricted Wishart to just 5 games in 1997.
 Injury also restricted him to just 15 games in 1998.

 By the end of the Illawarra Steelers final season in 1998, Rod Wishart had set a number of club point scoring records.